LittleBitwise/SLua-wiki/Chapter 2 - Basics.md

 If you have experience with other programming languages, such as LSL, you'll notice that there were no semicolons in the above example.

-Semicolons are **optional** in SLua, though their use might be needed in very specific cases like single-line if-statements.
+Semicolons are optional in SLua, although their use might be needed in very specific cases like single-line if-statements.
 Generally speaking, it's best to avoid writing such code that needs semicolons because multiple statements on a single line are harder to read.

 ## Variables